minetest-mods-camp/arena_lib/DOCS.md

 ##### 2.3.1.1 Updating properties for old arenas
 If you decide to add a new property (temporary or not) to your mod but you had created a few arenas already, you need to update them manually by calling
 `arena_lib.update_properties("mymod")`
-right after `arena_lib.settings`.
+right after `arena_lib.register_minigame(...)`.
 This has to be done manually because it'd be quite heavy to run a check on hypotetically very long strings whenever the server goes online for each mod relying on `arena_lib`.
 So just add it, run the server, shut it down when it's done loading, remove the call and then you're good to go.

 #### 2.3.2 Players properties
 These are a particular type of temporary properties, as they're attached to every player in the arena.
 Let's say you now want to keep track of how many kills a player does in a streak without dying.
 You just need to create a killstreak parameter, declaring it like so
 ```
-arena_lib.settings("mymod", {
+arena_lib.register_minigame("mymod", {
   --stuff
   temp_properties = {
-    kill_leader = " "
+    kill_leader = ""
   },
   player_properties = {
     killstreak = 0